Israel withdraws troops from West Bank militant stronghold and warns 2-day raid is not a one-off | Law-Order

 In Jenin, fighting continued until shortly before the withdrawal Wednesday morning.

 The Israeli military said it carried out an airstrike late Tuesday targeting a group of militants in a Jenin cemetery.
 It said the gunmen threatened forces moving out of the camp.
 Israeli and Palestinian officials also reported fighting near a hospital in Jenin late Tuesday.
 An Associated Press reporter on the ground could hear explosions and the sound of gunfire.
-Palestinian health officials said 13 Palestinians were killed during the Israeli raid and dozens were wounded.
+Palestinian health officials said 12 Palestinians were killed during the Israeli raid and dozens were wounded.
+Another Palestinian man was killed by Israeli forces in an unrelated incident near the West Bank city of Ramallah.
 The Israeli military has claimed it killed only militants, but it has not provided details.

 The large-scale raid comes amid a more than yearlong spike in violence that has created a challenge for Netanyahu's far-right government, which is dominated by ultranationalists who have called for tougher action against Palestinian militants only to see the fighting worsen.